slushiegoose/Town-Of-Us/README.md

 ## Spy
 ### **Team: Crewmates**

-The Spy is a Crewmate that gains more information when on Admin Table and Vitals.\
+The Spy is a Crewmate that gains more information when on the Admin Table.\
-On Admin Table, the Spy can see the colors of every person on the map.\
+On the Admin Table, the Spy can see the colors of every person on the map.\
-On Vitals, the Spy can see how long killed bodies have been dead for.
 ### Game Options
 | Name | Description | Type | Default |
 |----------|:-------------:|:------:|:------:|